Slamtec/rplidar_ros/README.md

 ,
 roslaunch rplidar_ros rplidar_s2e.launch (for RPLIDAR S2E)
 ,
-roslaunch rplidar_ros rplidar_t1.launch (for SLAMTEC LPX T Serials)
+or roslaunch rplidar_ros rplidar_t1.launch (for SLAMTEC LPX T Serials)
 rosrun rplidar_ros rplidarNodeClient

 You should see rplidar's scan result in the console